-Kirra Cheers (1987) is a photographer/director whose work explores themes of connection and sexuality within an urban dating culture.
+Kirra Cheers (1987) is a multidisciplinary artist whose work explores women's issues.
 Originally from Australia, Kirra now lives and works in New York City.
 Since the viral success of her breakthrough project, Tinderella, Kirra was named ‘Young Creative Australian of the Year’ in the field of photography by Lost at E Minor and has spoken on numerous occasions about dating in a digital world.
 Her client list includes; Gucci, Marc Jacobs, John Hardy and Rachel Zoe.
 Her most recent project ‘The List’ was published as a book and adapted for theatre.

 “Kirra Cheers is the definitive artist covering social media and its effect on modern sexuality and the urban dating culture.
 In her groundbreaking treatise, Tinderella, she exposes the underbelly of Tinder and its transformative effect on communication and interaction in the age of the iPhone.
 It’s an explosive mix of high-concept self-awareness and low-brow interaction, where she reveals that which is often-experienced but rarely documented.

 She continues her exploration in The List, expanding on her insights from Tinderella by transforming the digitality of modern life into a voyeuristic examination that splinters the ego into one-part narcissism and one-part disconnection, resulting in a series that is at once gripping and reflective of the changes taking place throughout greater society.